CSpanias/cspanias.github.io/_posts/2023-11-19-HTB - Starting Point Review.md

 ![htb products](htb-products.png){: width="70%"}

-After exploring HTB's structure, I was keen to give it a try so I decided to switch from THM to HTB.
-My initial plan was to enroll and start studying for the [Practical Junior Penetration Tester (PJPT)](https://certifications.tcm-sec.com/pjpt/) cert, so I would "pause" my THM journey anyway, but since I found HTB's platform so intriguing, I also opted to go for the [Certified Penetration Testing Specialist (CPTS)](https://academy.hackthebox.com/preview/certifications/htb-certified-penetration-testing-specialist) instead.

-So, my HTB journey is now at its roots, and hopefully, I will soon be writing another post for my experience on completing the [Penetration Test job path](https://academy.hackthebox.com/path/preview/penetration-tester), which is a requirement for being eligible to sit for the CPTS exam, as well as for the CPTS exam itself.
+My HTB journey is now under way and, hopefully, I will soon be writing another post for my experience on completing the [Penetration Test job path](https://academy.hackthebox.com/path/preview/penetration-tester) as well as for the CPTS exam itself.

-> You can find the rationale behind why one can't sit directly for the CPTS without having completed the associated job path on [this](https://youtu.be/noieqyKdMQg?t=1165) amazing discussion between John Hammond and Dimitrios Bougioukas, the HTB's Academy Director.
+> You can find the rationale behind why one can't sit directly for the CPTS without having completed the associated job path on [this](https://youtu.be/noieqyKdMQg?t=1165) amazing discussion between [John Hammond](https://johnhammond.llc/) and [Dimitrios Bougioukas](https://www.linkedin.com/in/dbougioukas/), HTB's Academy Director.
 {: .prompt-info }

 When I first logged in on the HTB platform, it suggested to me to go through the [Starting Point](https://app.hackthebox.com/starting-point):

+![htb-starting-point](htb-starting-point.jpg)

 > _**Starting Point** is **Hack The Box on rails**.
 It's a **linear series of Boxes tailored to absolute beginners** and features very easy exploit paths to not only introduce you to our platform but also **break the ice into the realm of penetration testing**.
 Using the Starting Point, you can **get a feel for how Hack The Box works**, how to connect and interact with Boxes, and **pave a basic foundation for your hacking skills to build off of**._

-I just completed all three tiers of the Starting Point, and I was so impressed by the **well thought out structure** and the **exceptionally well-written walkthroughs**, that I decided to write a quick post and, hopefully, let more people know about it!
+I just completed all 3 tiers of the Starting Point, and I was so impressed by the **well thought out structure** and the **exceptionally well-written walkthroughs**, that I decided to write a quick post and, hopefully, let more people know about it!

-![htb-starting-point](htb-starting-point.jpg)

-As I said, Starting point is divided into three tiers: 0, 1, and 2.
-So, I will try to briefly review each one separately.
+My goal is to provide a very brief overview of each tier and highlight the differences among them.

 ## The Key is a Strong Foundation - Tier 0